sandyol55/Ropey-Cam/README.md

 Added a version that uses the CircularOutput buffer to record video from 5 secs before the trigger motion (This version is restricted to recording .h264 files so also added an .mp4 conversion followed by a deletion of the .h264 file)
+### Update1
+The browser control buttons have been updated to be more useful.(Only in the Buffer version so far, will be replicated in original version soon)
+STOP halts the streaming and video recording and is replaced by START when pressed DELETE will delete all the recorded video files - needs a second press to confirm RESET will undo the first press of either the DELETE or REBOOT buttons Button4 is still a spare
+REBOOT wil reboot the Pi and also needs a second press - most useful if the program is set to autorun on boot!
+Mot_OFF will disable the motion Triggering, and is replaced by Mot_ON when pressed